-Process for Handling Complaints Involving Students Pursuant to the Sexual and Gender-Based Harassment Policy
+MISSISSIPPI DELTA COMMUNITY COLLEGE Procedures for Handling Complaints Involving Students Pursuant to the Sexual and Gender-Based Harassment Procedure

-The Title IX Coordinator has been charged with implementing the following procedures for students pursuant to the Sexual and Gender-Based Harassment Policy ("Policy").
+The Title IX Coordinator has been charged with implementing the following procedures for students pursuant to the Sexual and Gender-Based Harassment Procedure.
 An investigator from the Campus Police Department will serve as the Title IX Investigative Officer who will report directly to the Title IX Coordinator.

-MDCC students, faculty, staff, or third parties may request information or advice, including whether certain conduct may violate the Policy; seek informal resolution; or file a formal complaint.
+MDCC students, faculty, staff, or third parties may request information or advice, including whether certain conduct may violate the procedure; seek informal resolution; or file a formal complaint.
 These three options are described below.
 Initiating Parties are encouraged to bring their concerns to the Title IX Coordinator.

-As set forth below, interim measures designed to support and protect the initiating party or the college community may be considered or implemented at any time, including during a request for information or advice, informal resolution, or a formal complaint proceeding.
-Consistent with the College's policy, interim measures might include, among others: restrictions on contact; course-schedule alteration; changes in housing; leaves of absence; or increased monitoring of certain areas of the campus.
+As set forth below, interim measures designed to support and protect the Initiating Party or the College community may be considered or implemented at any time, including during a request for information or advice, informal resolution, or a formal complaint proceeding.
+Consistent with the College's procedure, interim measures might include, among others: restrictions on contact; course-schedule alteration; changes in housing; leaves of absence; or increased monitoring of certain areas of the campus.
 These interim measures are subject to review and revision throughout the processes described below.